 - Rule #5: Don’t always pre-book your hotel.
-The last rule is strictly for road trips – if you’re flying or taking a train, you should book in advance.
-This is likely the most controversial rule on the list and even I have very mixed feelings about it.
-I used to be an avid pre-booker (as there are advantages); however, after some of the things I experienced during my road trips, my mind is somewhat changed.
-You should absolutely pre-book for large cities, like N.Y.C., but other than that, if it’s not a busy time of year such as on or around a holiday, you should be fine booking your hotel the day of, or the day before, if that’s your jam.
-This is mainly because during road trips, PLANS CHANGE, and they can change fast.
-It’s not a good feeling to have a looming cloud over your head that you already paid for a hotel in a city 8+ hours away, when you’ve gotten a late start, there’s crazy traffic, there’s been a car accident, the highway is shut down, you’re having car trouble, too many bathroom breaks, you hit road construction, the stops you’ve made are taking longer than expected (the list really goes on and on)… is NOT a good feeling.
-If you do want to always pre-book, you can usually pay an extra fee (around $20+) to be able to cancel your reservation; however, most hotels won’t let you cancel past the 24-hour mark (some are 48-hours), so keep that in mind.
-Remember, A LOT can change within 24 hours on a road trip.
+This last rule is strictly for road trips – if you’re flying or taking a train, book in advance.
+This rule should also only apply during non-peak season and if you’re driving more than 8 hours per day.
+You should always pre-book for large cities, like N.Y.C., but other than that, again, if it’s not peak season or around a holiday/event, you should be fine booking the day of or day before.
+This rule is on the list because during road trips, PLANS CAN CHANGE, and they can change fast.
+It’s not a good feeling to have a looming cloud over your head that you’ve already booked and paid for a hotel in a city 8+ hours away when you’ve gotten a late start, there’s crazy traffic, there’s been a car accident, the highway is shut down, you’re having car trouble, took many bathroom breaks, there’s road construction, the stops are taking longer than expected, got a flat tire, etc. If you insist on pre-booking, you can usually pay an extra fee (around $20+) for the option to cancel your reservation; however, be advised, *most* hotels won’t let you cancel past the 24-hour mark (and some are 48-hours), so bear that in mind.
+Just remember, a lot can change within 24 hours on a road trip.

 I hope these rules help anyone have the best road trip experience they can have!
 Safe travels, everyone! 🚙💨